Playwright Suzie Miller will write an original play for our Drama students to perform in 2019.

 Theatre Production – Ivy Shambitt & The Sound Machine (2017)

 Loreto College was proud to present the 2017 theatrical production Ivy Shambitt and the Sound Machine, directed by Brisbane actress and Loreto past pupil, Christen O’Leary.
 “A delightfully Roald Dahlesque tale,” the small town of Apronwood appears normal enough, if a little tired and rundown.
 But the people of Apronwood harbour a dark secret and they will do anything they can to keep their secret and turn their sleepy village into a thriving tourist attraction.
 Even if it means murder…

 With this production, Christen made her directing debut at Loreto.
 She was excited when the Drama staff mentioned we were interested in the play, Ivy Shambitt and the Sound Machine, as the playwright, Daniel Evans is a dear friend!
 It was a truly amazing experience working with Christen – a rare chance to work with a professional and understand the nuances of performance.

 In 2016, we performed Guys and Dolls to a full house over four nights.

 Theatre Production – Paper Moon (2015)

 In 2015, Loreto College commissioned playwright Victoria Carless to create an original play script for our Drama students to perform.
 This was a rare chance to work with a professional playwright and see how a script is developed and realised on stage.
 Victoria’s script, Paper Moon, was inspired by the theme of Verity.

-For any further information regarding the Performing Arts & Drama Co-Curricular program, please contact Mrs Stephanie Tudor Acting Curriculum Leader Performing Arts.
+For any further information regarding the Performing Arts & Drama Co-Curricular program, please contact Mrs Lyssa Gyte Curriculum Leader Performing Arts.